 (3) Regulations made under this Act may be general or of limited application and may discriminate according to apprenticeships or classes of apprenticeship and according to courses of industrial training or classes of courses of industrial training.

-[Section 42 amended by No. 86 of 1980 s.19.]
+[Section 42 amended by No. 86 of 1980 s.19; No. 68 of 2006 s.
+8.]

 Notes